• Skip to primary navigation

 A pile of uncooked bratwurst on a wooden board.

 • Beer - for making beer brats.
-Use a light-flavored beer like a PBR or Coors.
+Use a light-flavored beer, like a pilsner.
 You can also use whatever you have on hand.
 The heartier the beer flavor, the more prominent it will be in your brats.

 • Buns - use a hoagie roll, a crusty sandwich roll, or make homemade hot dog buns.